simul/simul.github.io/changelist.md

 Fri 24 Jul : Docs - Added tutorial videos to relevant Categories - Buoyancy page added - Attempted fixes to Indie licences directing to incorrect page and 404 errors.
 Attempted fix to IG licencing being a 404, Updated links within FAQ
 Thu 23 Jul : Docs - Adding image and updating TimeProgression on UE4 Page
 Thu 23 Jul : Fix to no Moon Texture by default - adding function to get a specific moon by ID
-Wed 22 Jul : Try to initialize SIMUL_SOURCE_BUILD depending on whether source is present.

 <hr>